chgenly/pico-wwwvb/README.md

 ### Environment variables

 You have to set two environment variables.
 WIFI_SSID and WIFI_PASSWORD.
 These are the ssid and password used by the pico's cygw43 chip to login to your wifi network.
-The cmake file will refuse to build pico-wwvb until you set these.
+The cmake file will refuse to build Pico WWVB until you set these.

 ### Raspberry pi pico SDK